Lottotpk/chatbot-RAG/README.md

 # chatbot-RAG
 The project about chatbot using Retrieval Augmented Generation (RAG) that runs **locally**.
-This project try to use as few bulit-in library function as possible (so, no LangChain, Ollama, OpenAI APIs used).
+This project try to use as few bulit-in library function as possible (no LangChain, Ollama, OpenAI APIs used).

 ## Requirements
 - Python version 3.12.
 You can check by running `python --version`